-Lockdowns, restriction of our freedom, and heightened uncertainty have reminded us how critical financial wellness is to our quality of life, what we can achieve and our mental health.
-For those that have strong confidence, are prepared financially and have the appropriate mindset and resources, the burden of the current uncertainties are reduced and focus turns to the growth opportunities that are emerging.
+Lockdowns, restrictions, heightened uncertainty… the past few months have reminded us how critical financial wellness is to our quality of life, what we can achieve and our mental health.
+For those that have strong confidence, are financially prepared, and have the appropriate mindset and resources, the burden of the current uncertainties are reduced.
+And, the focus may then turn to the growth opportunities that are emerging.

 Whilst not exhaustive, the following are core ingredients of financial and corporate success:

 1. Clear purpose and direction

 3. Engaged team with each member knowing their specific role

 4. People who will pay for and value the services/products and skills that you provide

 5. Strong understanding of and a positive cashflow position